 Viral marketing is one of the best marketing strategies.
 That is because it engages people's attention to the fullest.
-Before we dive into how to use viral marketing most efficiently, we must first understand it.
+Before diving into how to use viral marketing most efficiently, we must first understand it.
 This article introduces the most basic viral marketing concepts to a beginner.

 An easy-to-understand viral marketing definition is that: